How to Read A Sectional Chart: An Easy to Understand Guide

 Lying perpendicular to the prime meridian is the equator.
 It is at the point that lies equidistant from the North and South poles and is effectively the “zero latitude”.
 All other latitude lines are parallel to the equator and are measured based on their relative locations.

-There are two major ways in which latitude and longitude coordinates are expressed.
-The more historical method uses a system of degrees, minutes (1 degree = 60 minutes), and seconds (1 minute = 60 seconds).
 By default, most modern GPS systems express latitudes and longitudes using decimal notation.
 However, swapping between the two methods can be easily done.

 Every location in the world can be pinpointed by a pair of latitude and longitude readings.
 This is one of the most basic skills of map reading and is something that you will need to develop before you can move on to more advanced topics.

 For better delineation of smaller areas in a sectional chart, the whole map is separated into quadrants.
-A quadrant is an area defined by a boundary within 30 minutes latitude and 30 minutes longitude.
+A quadrant is an area defined by a boundary within 30 minutes of latitude and 30 minutes of longitude.
 Quadrant identifiers serve as quick references when pilots are indicating specific but broad areas in the sectional charts.

-Airports and airport information
+Airports and Airport Information

 Airports can be found all over sectional charts and are some of the most important points of interest.
 There are also different types of airports and they can be distinguished in sectional charts according to whether they have a control tower, a hard-surfaced runway, or if they have fuel availability.
-The symbols representing airports in sectional charts can also be useful in letting drone pilots know which radio frequency to monitor for air traffic updates related to particular airports.

 To start, the most obvious distinction to make is between airports with control towers (blue symbols) and airports with no control towers (magenta symbols).
-For public-use airports, the following list of symbols can be used as reference:
+For public-use airports, the following list of symbols can be used as a reference:

-Public use airports Public use airports Airport with hard-surfaced runway greater than 8069’ or with multiple runways less than 8069’
+Public Use AirportsAirport with a hard-surfaced runway greater than 8069’ or with multiple runways less than 8069’.

-Public use airports Airport with hard-surfaced runway between 1500’ and 8069’
+Airport with a hard-surfaced runway between 1500’ and 8069’.

-Seaplane base
+Seaplane base.

 In contrast, military airports can be easily identified as they are represented by abbreviations such as AAF (Army Air Field), NAS (Naval Air Station), and NAV (Naval Air Facility), among others.